 The advisor selection process is as follows:

 - Faculty Research Presentations: During the first 7-week term of Autumn Semester, all first-year graduate students earn credit for CHEM 6780 for their mandatory attendance at faculty research presentations.
-The presentations will be scheduled by division with each division being allotted two evenings on which the affiliated faculty can present.
-Each first-year graduate student is required to attend all of the presentations given on the evenings assigned to the faculty from the division that the first-year student intends to join.
-Additionally, each student must select three other evenings of presentations to attend such that they can be exposed to a wide-breadth of research being conducted in the Department.
+The presentation sessions will be scheduled by division with each division being allotted two or three evenings on which the affiliated faculty can present.
+Each first-year graduate student is required to attend 6 of the 12 presentation sessions.
+The 6 sessions must be comprised of all of those assigned to the faculty from the division that the first-year student intends to join as well as presentation sessions by other divisions that will serve to expose the student to a wide-breadth of research being conducted in the Department.
 At the conclusion of the Faculty Research Presentations, each student will submit to the Grad Program Coordinator a list of potential advisors with whom they have either previously interacted or will interact as part of the Further Exploration component of the advisor selection process.
 This list will be reviewed and each student will then receive by e-mail an advisor selection process documentation sheet.
 All students will receive instructions during the semester regarding how and to whom to submit this list.

 - Final advisor selection and assignment to group: At the end of November (typically before the Thanksgiving holiday), each first-year student is required to submit to the Grad Program Coordinator a rank-ordered list of potential faculty advisors.
 Specific instructions for this process will be provided to students during the semester.
 This list cannot be submitted unless/until the student has had meaningful interaction (see list of activities above) with each of the faculty members who were included on the student's documentation sheet.
 Additionally, proof of interaction with each potential advisor must be provided to the Grad Program Coordinator.
-This proof could be in the form of the faculty member's signature on the documentation sheet, proof of Chem 8999 registration indicating a rotation in the faculty member's group (this applies to biological division students only), or record of a rotation completed previous to the beginning of Autumn Semester as part of the summer research program.
+This proof could be in the form of the faculty member's signature on the documentation sheet or record of a rotation completed previous to the beginning of Autumn Semester as part of the summer research program.
 Once all students have submitted their rank-ordered advisor list, the lists will be sent out to the divisions.
 The faculty members in each division will meet and assign students to groups.
-Before the start of the Spring Semester, each division's faculty secretary will send the list of group assignments to the Grad Program Coordinator who will communicate the assignments to the students so that research can commence at the beginning of the Spring Semester.
+By the end of the Autumn semester, each division's faculty secretary will send the list of group assignments to the Grad Program Coordinator who will communicate the assignments to the students so that research and student/advisor interactions can commence at the beginning of the Spring Semester.

 First-Year Oral Exams

-- By the start of the second session of Spring Semester, the Secretary of each division announces to students dates for administration of the first-year oral examination and possible outcomes of the exam (e.g., proceed to the Ph.D.
-Candidacy Examination, take a series of written examinations prior to proceeding to the Candidacy Examination, etc.)
+- By April 1st, the Secretary of each division announces to students dates for administration of the first-year oral examination and the members of the division's oral exam committee or committees

 - The student and advisor are jointly responsible for selection of a journal article – related to the student’s research topic – that will form the basis of the exam.

-- The format of the exam will include a short presentation by the student of no more that 5-10 minutes, followed by approximately one hour of questioning.
+- The format of the exam will include a short presentation by the student of no more than 5-10 minutes, followed by approximately 50 minutes of questioning.
 The presentation and paper will serve as the starting point for the subject of the questions.
 Students will be expected to discuss the content of the paper and respond to questions about larger concepts underlying research described in the paper.

 [pdf]- Some links on this page are to .pdf files.
 If you need these files in a more accessible format, please email email@example.com.
 PDF files require the use of Adobe Acrobat Reader software to open them.
 If you do not have Reader, you may use the following link to Adobe to download it for free at: Adobe Acrobat Reader.